esromneb/BehaviorTreeFlatBuffer/README.md

 [![Build Status](https://travis-ci.com/esromneb/BehaviorTreeFlatBuffer.svg?branch=master)](https://travis-ci.com/esromneb/BehaviorTreeFlatBuffer)
 # BehaviorTreeFlatBuffer
-A wrapper for BehaviorTree.CPP for the purpose of writing flatbuffers.
-Pass a javascript callback and a valid Groot xml file.
-A flatbuffer log will be written via the callback in Int8Array typed buffers.
+A wrapper for [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) for the purpose of writing FlatBuffers.
+Pass a javascript callback and a valid [Groot](https://github.com/BehaviorTree/Groot) xml file.
+A log in FlatBuffer format will be written via the callback in Int8Array Buffers.

 # Dependencies
 * emscripten compiler (I'm using) `1.39.11`